Isangerak/Stockle/README.md

 >**Note that you can have the API and inventory software running on the same machine, however make sure to reference the API address with it's actual IP Address not the loopback address, ie 192.168.0.5**

-**DO NOT RUN FILE FROM WITHIN THE FOLDER HOLDING THE FILE**.

 #### How to run the program?
 The main program is _api.py_

-Example: python3 API/api.py ✓ | python3 api.py ✗
+Example: python3 API/api.py ✓ | python3 api.py ✓
-> This is due to the database being referenced from your current working directory.
-So it should be the directory holding the **folder**

 #### What this folder contains?